Rajasthan Travel Guide: Your Complete Trip Planning Resource

 In western Rajasthan, Jaisalmer unfolds like a film set: its honey-colored stone architecture and endless dunes.
 Highlights include:

 - Jaisalmer Fort (Sonar Quila): A true living fort, Jaisalmer’s citadel is still home to families, shops, and temples within its walls.
-A UNESCO World Heritage site (added 2013), its stone ramparts glow gold at sunrise.
+A UNESCO World Heritage site, its stone ramparts glow gold at sunrise.
 Inside, wander labyrinthine lanes, visit ornately carved Jain temples, and sip chai at a rooftop café overlooking the city.
 The fort’s openness (it feels like a village) gives a rare sense of history still alive.

-- Patwon Ki Haveli: A short walk from the fort, this complex of five 19th-century merchant mansions (havelis) is a masterpiece of Rajasthani architecture.
+- Patwon Ki Haveli: A short walk from the fort, this complex of five 19th-century merchant mansions is a masterpiece of Rajasthani architecture.
 Built by Guman Singh Patwa, these yellow sandstone houses are covered in jali-work balconies and frescoes.
-The largest (Kothari’s) now serves as a museum, displaying royal artifacts and showing how wealthy traders once lived.
+The largest now serves as a museum, displaying royal artifacts and showing how wealthy traders once lived.

 - Sam Sand Dunes: About 40 km from town, the Sam dunes are the quintessential Thar Desert experience.
 Come for camel safaris or jeep treks over rolling sands, an evening of folk dance around a bonfire, and dinner under the stars in a luxury desert camp.
 Watching the sun set on the dunes is unforgettable.
-(The Thar Desert’s Desert Festival each Feb often takes place here with camel races and cultural shows.)

 Udaipur – The City of Lakes